 Del Worsham, driver of the DHL Toyota Camry Funny Car

 Bonus Points: 5 pts.
-(Second best in the second session, best in the third session)
+(Second best in the first session, third best in the second session, second best in the fourth session)

 First Round Matchup: John Hale

 #NHRAonFOX Telecast information: